Golem (Casken opera)

-Golem is a chamber opera by English composer John Casken, with a libretto by the composer in collaboration with French-Lebanese theatre director Pierre Audi.
-The opera was first performed at the Almeida Theatre in London on 18 June 1989.
-Published by Schott, it was played again and recorded.
+"Golem" is a chamber opera created by John Casken, an English composer, in collaboration with Pierre Audi, a French-Lebanese theatre director.
+Casken wrote both the music and the libretto for the opera.
+It premiered at the Almeida Theatre in London on 18 June 1989.
+The opera was published by Schott and received subsequent performances and a recording.

 History

 Golem is a chamber opera by English composer John Casken.
 It was commissioned by the Almeida Festival.
 The libretto is by the composer and was created in collaboration with French-Lebanese theatre director Pierre Audi.
 The opera was premiered at the Almeida Theatre in London on 18 June 1989.
 It was published by Schott Music.

 Since its premiere, Golem had six further productions by Northern Stage/Northern Sinfonia in Newcastle-upon-Tyne in the UK (1991), at the Opernhaus Dortmund (1994) and in Berlin (2001) in Germany, in Omaha (1990) and Aspen (2000) in the US, and a touring production of Rennes, Quimper, Nantes and Angers in France (2006).